kubewarden/annotations-policy/README.md

 - `containsAnyOf`: enforces that the resource has at least one of the annotations in `values`.
-- `doesNotContainAnyOf`: enforces that the resource does not have any annotation defined in `values`.
-It's the opposite of `containsAnyOf`.
+- `doesNotContainAnyOf`: enforces that the resource does not have any annotation defined in `values` (denylist).
 - `containsAllOf`: enforces that all of the annotations in `values` are defined in the resource.
 - `doesNotContainAllOf`: enforces that the annotations defined in `values` are not all set together in the resource.
-It's the opposite of `containsAllOf`.
+- `ContainsOtherThan`: enforces that the resource contains at least one annotation not in `values`.
+- `DoesNotContainOtherThan`: enforces that the resource contains only annotations from `values` (allowlist).

 The `values` field must contain at least one annotation name for validation.
 Annotation names should be [valid annotation